tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

-# Introduction to the JavaScript DOM
+# Introduction to the Web Browser DOM

 ## I. Overview
 Today we are going to look at how to use JavaScript to alter HTML elements on the page.
 To